BodyCMS/bodycms/README.md

 # BodyCMS

-This is a fully-featured Headless CMD build with Golang and React.
+This is a fully-featured Headless CMD build with Golang.

 We striking for speed, SEO efficient and simplicity.